Independent Component Discovery in Temporal Count Data: Illustration on microbiome data

 \paragraph{Forecasting results.} Figure~\ref{fig:MDSINE_forecast_benchmark} summarizes forecasting performance across methods.
-ARPLN-ICA is competitive across metrics and achieves a clear gain in Poisson deviance, consistent with a better match to the discrete count likelihood.
+ARPLN-ICA is competitive across metrics and achieves a clear gain in Poisson deviance, consistent with P-rSLDS which both match better the discrete count likelihood.
 On this task, explicitly modeling $C = 2$ regimes brings small gains, with the switching variant slightly outperforming its time-homogeneous counterpart on average.
 Overall, while PLN-ICA is not primarily designed for forecasting, these results indicate that it captures the longitudinal dynamics at a level comparable to forecasting-oriented models and remains competitive with ICA baselines, reinforcing its value as an interpretable analysis tool for temporal count data.